What is a Black Man Worth?

 Is his value shown through the love of his wife and children?
 Does a black man have less value if he is standing on a corner?

-What perception does society hold of any black man?
+What perception does society hold of all black men?

 We are dads, husbands, brothers, sons, and uncles.
 We are law-abiding citizens that the law discriminates against.